sstadi1357/first-last-races-bot/README.md

 3. Then, it puts all the users in a leaderboard.
 It records the history in the database.

 Only for the First Last Races Server, it records the history in a google sheet using the Google Sheet API, which is right here: https://docs.google.com/spreadsheets/d/1CH85wIWmj0H6zgnjkNtHm_rYIlW_8AFM4z16G44W8ow/edit?gid=0#gid=0.
+Look at package.json to see all the packages that were used.